omegaui/cliptopia/README.md

 ## Installation

-Right now, you can install cliptopia either from source or by using the pre-compiled bundle included in this repo.
+Right now, you can only install cliptopia from source.

 Before that you need the following commands available in your linux distribution ...